oracle/node-oracledb/doc/api.md

 KILL SESSION` command.
 The explicit ping initiated by `poolPingInterval` will detect these problems.

-For ultimate scalability, use Oracle client 12.2 libraries, disable explicit pool pinging by setting `poolPingInterval` to a negative value, and make sure the database resource manager or user profile is not expiring idle sessions.
+For ultimate scalability, use Oracle client 12.2 (or later) libraries, disable explicit pool pinging by setting `poolPingInterval` to a negative value, and make sure the database resource manager or user profile is not expiring idle sessions.